decisioncoin/decisioncoin.github.io/README.md

 # DecisionCoin is a decentralized network for making better decisions.

+Businesses pay DecisionCoin to deliver better models and evaluate their models in real-time.

 Data scientists mine DecisionCoin by building better predictive models.

 Miners with available compute resources mine DecisionCoin by evaluating models in real-time.

-Businesses pay DecisionCoin to deliver better models and evaluate their models in real-time.

 ## Advantages for businesses:
-* Continuously improving models that tap into the worldwide community of data scientists.
+* Better models from the community of data scientists
+* Continuous improvement
 * One-time implementation.
 There is no friction between model build, evaluation, and deployment
 * Decentralized market that ensures pricing is fair and reflects business value.
-* End-to-end encryption to ensure commercial data stays safe
+* Encryption to ensure commercial data stays safe

 ## Advantages for data scientists:
 * Get paid for building performant models
+* Access to a licensing channel that rewards model performance over sales skills
 * Continue to get paid as long as their models are used
-* Access to a licensing channel that rewards model performance over sales skills

 ## The Market

+### Demand from Businesses
 Algorithmic decisioning (or the more buzzy "machine learning") is huge and will continue to grow.
 A few domain examples:

 * Banks want to estimate the probability that a borrower will default on a loan
 * Airport security want to determine whether a passenger deserves additional screening
 * Marketers want to estimate the likelihood a user will click on an ad
 * Radiologists want to identify a tumor in a lung CT-scan
-* Realtors want to predict home sale values
 * Subscription services want to predict which of their subscribers are at risk of churning
 * Web publishers want to forecast web traffic to accurately assess demand
+* Realtors want to predict home sale prices
 * and on and on.

-All of these categories support robust commercial solutions, but suffer from the same problem: it's difficult to determine which solution provides the best[1] solution.
+Commercial solutions exist in each category but they suffer from the same problem: it's difficult to determine which solution provides the best[1] solution.
 This is true for a couple of reasons:
 1. Bad software sometimes has great salespeople, and vice-versa.
 2. Testing the efficacy of a new solution against the status quo takes time, effort and expertise
 3. Implementing a new solution in a production environment is difficult and time-consuming.